vibha-sanghani/Unsupervised-ML--Netflix-Movies-and-TV-Shows-Clustering/README.md

 These attributes were transformed using TF-IDF vectorization, resulting in 9,000 features.

 To tackle the curse of dimensionality, I applied Principal Component Analysis (PCA), reducing the feature space to 2,500 components while retaining over 80% of the variance.
-I implemented the K-Means algorithm to cluster the shows.
-The elbow method suggested an optimal cluster count of 6, while the Silhouette score analysis indicated that 10 clusters provided better-defined groupings.
+I implemented the K-Means algorithm to cluster the content.
+The elbow method did not return a clear automatic elbow value, but visual analysis suggested K=8 as a possible cluster count.
+However, the Silhouette Score indicated that K=5 provided the best cluster separation, so K=5 was selected as the final number of clusters.

 Building on these efforts, I developed a content-based recommender system using a cosine similarity matrix to measure show similarities.